AlerianEmperor/LuxRenderer/README.md

 Thank you Klunio for the star, to run the project, you only need to download the code and change Scene scn("file_name") to any of the 3d object in models file, and remember to use the right look_from, view_direction for each model.
 The code is in perfect condition and use no depedent library.

+Thank you daweedkob for your star, this is your second stars in 3 days, this is unprecedented.
+Thank you, Have a good day!

 # Featuring

 - Unidrectional Path Tracing with NEE.